StackExchange/stack-blog/_posts/2011-02-22-are-some-questions-too-simple.markdown

 <blockquote>
 Joel says that the only bad simple question is a duplicate simple question.
 I say simple questions are OK as long as they’re actually interesting (in some way) for other users to consider and answer.
-To prove his point, Joel actually asks the question on Stack Overflow: [How do I move the turtle in LOGO?](http://stackoverflow.com/questions/1003841/how-do-i-move-the-turtle-in-logo) Do _you_ think this question adds value?
+To prove his point, Joel actually asks the question on Stack Overflow: <a href="http://stackoverflow.com/questions/1003841/how-do-i-move-the-turtle-in-logo">How do I move the turtle in LOGO?</a> Do <em>you<em> think this question adds value?
 </blockquote>